Ethan Glasser-Camp: Computersman

 - HUGE (hired by iVillage): Web Developer (May 2009-May 2010)

-Helped redesign three "verticals" (Entertainment, Food, and Health) first using one architecture and then rewriting the architecture.
-Worked on data access code, mostly written in PHP, with occasional reading/writing of Ruby/Rails code to generate HTML.
+Helped redesign three "verticals" (Entertainment, Food, and Health).
+Worked on data access code (PHP), as well as occasionally on Ruby/Rails frontend code.
 Assumed maintenance of PHPHaml after upstream was unresponsive.

 - 10gen (now MongoDB, Inc.): Software Engineer (2008)